center-for-threat-informed-defense/adversary_emulation_library/ocean_lotus/Emulation_Plan/OceanLotus_Scenario.md

 ## Step 5 - Collection
 ### 📖 Overview
+**Step five** emulates OceanLotus conducting collection of data using shared objects.

+OceanLotus downloads and executes a shared object on the Linux host (pdf.so).

+The shared object performs the following actions:
+- creates the `tmp.rota` folder
+- Starting from the $HOME folder using the `find` command, copy files with a `.pdf` extension into the `tmp.rota` folder
+- All files are then compressed into a single file named `rota.tar.gz`.

+Rota Jakiro confirms the target file was created.

-Rota Jakiro uses shared objects for code execution.
+>Note: CTI reporting states Rota Jakiro uses shared objects for code execution.
 NOTE: There is no public CTI reporting documenting exactly what these shared objects are executing.
 Therefore, the following code execution is based off general behaviors derived from CTI reporting targeting linux hosts.

-Task the implant to upload the shared object (`local_payload_rota.so`) to the target host, the shared object copies and compresses files for collection.

-The following commands are executed by the shared object:
-- Create a hidden tmp.rota folder
-- Starting from the $HOME folder, copy files with a .pdf extension into the tmp.rota folder
-- Compress all .pdf files contained in the tmp.rota folder and named `exilf.tar.gz`

-Rota Jakiro confirms the target file were created

 ---
 ### 👾 Red Team Procedures